-A new Canadian study demonstrates how CBD blocks the negative side effects caused by marijuana’s THC.
+A recent Canadian study demonstrates how CBD blocks the negative side effects caused by marijuana’s THC.

-But a new study published in the Journal of Neuroscience suggested you consume something else—cannabidiol, or CBD.
+But a recent study published in the Journal of Neuroscience suggests there’s something even more helpful you can consume — cannabidiol, or CBD.
 Using rat models, researchers discovered those paranoid thoughts you might experience while smoking marijuana is no apparition.
 THC, the psychoactive cannabinoid in marijuana, stimulates a molecule located in the brain’s hippocampus, where memory, learning, and emotional associations are often stored.

 When that molecule is triggered, the study found, it can have side effects of anxiety, depression, and addictive behaviors.